Believe Again: Background

 The song was written by Goodrem, McFadden, Stuart Crichton and Tommy Lee James just after Christmas in 2006.
-On writing with fiancee McFadden, Goodrem said, "He is such a brilliant writer.
+On writing with fiancée McFadden, Goodrem said, "He is such a brilliant writer.
 I was intimidated by his talent, because we have really different writing styles."
 Goodrem states that the song brought about the focus the album needed when she stated, "The turning point came with the album's opening song 'Believe Again'.
 Before that I was feeling a little unsure about the direction of the new album.
 That song really turned things around for me in a lot of different ways."

 The song has been noted to be about overcoming life's obstacles.
 Goodrem also stated that for her the song means a positive, uplifting shift in her writing style.
 Goodrem says about the song:

 "The song closed the door to an era, after years of struggling.
 I actually stopped writing songs after recovering from cancer because I just needed to feel free from such artistic environment."

 "Believe Again is about my constant perseverance.
 It shows that you can overcome anything in life as long as you have a strong belief in yourself", she explained.

 During Delta's special A Night with Delta Goodrem, a fan asked the question "What song was your favourite to record off the new album, Delta?", with Delta replying "Believe Again".

 Due to overwhelming demand for the remix used in Goodrem's AFI performance, the "Believe Again" Diamond Cut Remix was released on the "You Will Only Break My Heart" EP released on the Australian iTunes Store.